-Freelancing as a creative industries professional?
+Freelancing as a creative industry professional?
 Here’s what I’ve learned

 Reliability?
 Of course.
 Proactivity?
 Without question.
 Even my own freelancing survival tip of treating your next project as if it was your very first?
 Extremely worthwhile too.